Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Wait for the wizard to complete the scan.

-- You should get notification saying that Skip Version Check workaround has been applied.
+- You should get a notification saying that Skip Version Check workaround has been applied.

 - Now click Test the program and run the installation.